Since they’ve got their mobile phones anyway, we might as well put them to GOOD use, right?

 Using an EdApp course

-EdApp prides itself on its mobile first platform, and we felt their commitment.
+EdApp prides itself on its mobile first platform, and we felt their commitment on active learning.
 Learners received invites to this course.
 They worked on the course in class on their mobile phones, so I could help as needed.
 However, in the future, I plan on assigning library courses for homework, basing my next lesson on the material they will have (or should have) learned on their own.

 Mobile Teaching Application #2: Quizlet.